Albert College (Dublin): University College Dublin

 In 1926 the Faculty of General Agriculture of University College Dublin (UCD) moved onto the site as a result of the University Education (Agriculture and Dairy Science) Act, 1926, and the establishment became part of UCD.

-In 1964 University College, Dublin, approved the sale of 359 acre of the Albert College lands to Dublin Corporation, 212 acre of these were on a separate northern site which is now central Ballymun — the Albert College Park lands were also transferred to Dublin Corporation at this time and continue to be used as a public park.
+In 1964 UCD approved the sale of 359 acre of the Albert College lands to Dublin Corporation, 212 acre of these were on a separate northern site which is now central Ballymun — the Albert College Park lands were also transferred to Dublin Corporation at this time and continue to be used as a public park.
 The sale occurred because the imminent transfer of the Faculty of Agriculture to Belfield became apparent, also a housing crisis occurred in Dublin during the 1960s as a number of old, dilapidated buildings collapsed in the city and land for housing near the city became urgently required.

-University College, Dublin, finally vacated the site in 1979.
+UCD finally vacated the site in 1979.

 NIHE and DCU

 The fledgling NIHE, Dublin moved on site in 1979, vacating its inner city offices.
 In 1989 the NIHE became Dublin City University, and continued its capital development plan on the 50 acre former Albert College lands that it owns.

 The original college building now contains the first floor offices of the university president, which look towards the official residence of the president, a lodge at the edge of the grounds.
 Also in the building are the offices of other senior officials of the university, and those of the institution's fund-raising body, the DCU Educational Trust, and the 1838 Club, a restaurant for staff and postgraduate research students.
 The adjoining Albert College Extension, with laboratories for the school of engineering, was opened in 1985.